Last Updated on March 3, 2021 by Julia Wilson

 The only difference between the Siamese and the Oriental is in the coat colour and pattern.
 Siamese cats have a light coloured coat with dark points; the Oriental can be any other colour and pattern.

-The Oriental cat’s body is long, tubular and muscular, the legs are long and slender, and the paws are oval.
-The tail is long and tapers to a fine point.
+The Oriental cat’s body is long, tubular and muscular, the legs are long and slender, and the paws are oval and the tail is long and tapers to a fine point.

 The coat should lie close to the body, be soft, fine and glossy, with no trace of a coarse texture.
 One thing I have noticed on both of the Oriental cats I’ve had has they had a scattering of grey hairs around their neck.

-The Oriental can come in all colours with exception to pointed, according to the Cat Fanciers Association, the Oriental comes in 600 colours and patterns in short and long hair.
+All coat colours and patterns are accepted with exception to pointed.
+According to the Cat Fanciers Association, the Oriental comes in 600 colours and patterns in both short and long hair.